ceezyyy/backend-notes/Java/basic/core-interview-questions.md

-# Java Interview Questions
+# Core Interview Questions

-Table of Contentsg
+Table of Content
 -----------------

 * [Q1.
 Is Data Passed by Reference or by Value in Java?](#q1-is-data-passed-by-reference-or-by-value-in-java)